carpentries-incubator/pangenomics/_episodes/04-get_homologues.md

 objectives:
 - "Clustering orthologous proteins from Gen Bank files."
 - "Create a Venn diagram using diferents clustering algorithms."
-- "Implemented and interpreted the evolutionary history using Clustering orthologous proteins."
+- "Implement and interpret the evolutionary history using Clustering orthologous proteins."

 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

 Get_Homologues a versatile software package for pan-genome analysis is maintained by Bruno Contreras-Moreira and Pablo Vinuesa.
-## Introducction
+## Introduction
 ## Main Task
 - Clustering protein and nucleotide sequences in homologous (possibly orthologous) groups, on the grounds of sequence similarity.
 - Identification of orthologous groups of intergenic regions, flanked by orthologous open reading frames (ORFs), conserved across related genomes.